EvelynPloetz/Deep-LASI/docs/source/installation.rst

 System compatibility
 ------------

-DeepLasi is compatible with Windows and Mac OS.
+DeepLASI is compatible with Windows and Mac OS.
 It has been extensively tested for Mac OS x86 systems.
 For new Macs using the M1 or M2 CPUs, please follow the instructions in the 'Installation on ARM Macs (M1/M2)'.
 DeepLASI has not been installed on a Linux systems so far.
 If you encounter any problem, please get in touch with us via the *Issue forum*.